-Olympus XA’s trigger feels like a touchscreen.
-No feedback.
-The only way to know that pressing it did anything is to listen for the very quiet leaf shutter open and close.
-I found this particular experience wholly unsatisfying.
+Unfortunately, Olympus XA’s trigger feels like a touchscreen; there’s no feedback.
+The only way to know that pressing it did anything is to listen for the very quiet leaf shutter blades open and close.
+A challenge in a noisy environment.